Table of Contents

 Symptoms of a spinal cord injury (SCI) vary.
 They depend on the type, location, and severity of the injury.
 An entire loss of muscle control and feeling is called a complete SCI.
 Some muscle control and sensation is called an incomplete SCI.
 Injuries that occur higher up the spinal cord usually result in more severe symptoms.

 Paralysis is a common symptom of spinal cord injuries.
 It is a loss of movement in part of your body.
 When this happens, there may be some or no feeling in the paralyzed area.
 Damaged vertebrae in your neck can paralyze your arms, chest, and legs.
 It also can affect the muscles that control breathing.
-Damaged vertebrae in your chest or lower back areas can paralyze your chest and legs.
+Damaged vertebrae in your upper or lower back areas can paralyze your chest and legs.

 Immediate signs of an SCI include: